JackBekket/Hellper/lib/embeddings/README_GENERATED.md

 ### External Data, Input Sources:

-1. `source` string: This is used in the `getDocs` function to fetch data from a given URL.
+1. `source` string: This is used to fetch documents from a given URL.

 ### Code Summary:

-#### LoadDocsToStore:
+#### LoadDocsToStore Function:

 This function takes a slice of `schema.Document` and a `vectorstores.VectorStore` as input.
-It first prints the number of documents to be loaded and then calls the `AddDocuments` method of the vector store to add the documents.
+It first prints the number of documents to be loaded and then adds the documents to the vector store using the `AddDocuments` method.
 If there is an error during the process, it logs the error and panics.
-After the documents are loaded, it closes the vector store using a defer statement.
+After the documents are loaded, it closes the vector store using the `Close` method.

-#### getDocs:
+#### getDocs Function:

 This function takes a `source` string as input and returns a slice of `schema.Document` and an error.
-It first fetches the data from the given URL using `http.Get`.
-Then, it loads and splits the data using `documentloaders.NewHTML` and `textsplitter.NewRecursiveCharacter`.
+It first fetches the content from the given URL using `http.Get`.
+Then, it loads and splits the content into documents using the `documentloaders.NewHTML` and `textsplitter.NewRecursiveCharacter` functions.
 Finally, it returns the slice of documents and any error encountered during the process.